dhana1023/Blogging-Site/README.md

 ## Features

--   **Dynamic Blog Pages:** The website includes dynamically generated blog pages, allowing users to view and navigate through different blog posts seamlessly.
+-   **Dynamic Blog Pages:**
+The website includes dynamically generated blog pages, allowing users to view and navigate through different blog posts seamlessly.

--   **Dedicated Editor for Blogs:** A specialized editor is provided for users to create and edit their blog posts.
+-   **Dedicated Editor for Blogs:**
+A specialized editor is provided for users to create and edit their blog posts.
 This tool facilitates the easy composition of blog content.

--   **Ability to Add/Manage Multiple Blogs:** Users have the capability to add and manage multiple blogs on the platform.
+-   **Ability to Add/Manage Multiple Blogs:**
+Users have the capability to add and manage multiple blogs on the platform.
 The system supports the creation and organization of various blog entries.

--   **Support for Headings, Paragraphs, and Images in Blog Posts:** The blog editor supports the inclusion of various content elements, including headings, paragraphs, and images.
+-   **Support for Headings, Paragraphs, and Images in Blog Posts:**
+The blog editor supports the inclusion of various content elements, including headings, paragraphs, and images.
 This allows for diverse and visually appealing blog posts.

--   **Read More Blogs Section:** A designated section is available for users to explore and read additional blogs.
+-   **Read More Blogs Section:**
+A designated section is available for users to explore and read additional blogs.
 This feature enhances the user experience by providing easy access to a collection of blog posts.

+-   **Authentication and User Dashboard**
+Users can sign in using Google authentication to personalize their experience.
+Added user dashboard functionality, allowing users to manage and track their published blogs.

+-   **Edit and Delete Functions**
+Implemented the ability for users to edit and delete their published blog posts.

 ## Installation Guide